satoru707/satoru707/README.md

 Welcome to my developer portfolio!

-I'm **Praise Olaoye**, a backend-focused full stack developer with 2 years of experience building secure, scalable, and high-performing web applications.
+I'm **Praise Olaoye**, a backend-focused full stack developer with a year of experience building secure, scalable, and high-performing web applications.

 ### 🧠 About Me